FuturesJS/FuturesJS/README.markdown

     });

-Futures.sequence() -- Sequence two or more asynchronous (and synchronous) functions to execute synchronously
+Futures.sequence() -- chain two or more asynchronous (and synchronous) functions
 ------------------

 Instead of nesting callbacks 10 levels deep, pass callback instead.